 How Can I Minimise Love Biting?

 The best way is to pay attention to your cat’s tolerance level so that you can stop petting well in-advance of a bite.
-Observe their body language and stop petting as soon as the warning signals start appearing - a swishing tale has always been my cue.
+Observe their body language and stop petting as soon as the warning signals start appearing - a swishing tail or intense purring has always been my cue.
 It’s better to leave your kitty wanting more 😉

 You’ll soon learn the areas your cat likes to be stroked.
 From my experience, on the head between the ears and under the chin are generally safe spots.
 The body is where it can vary dramatically, and as tempting, as it is, stays away from the tummy!

 Love biting is different to hostile biting.
 A love bite is okay when it’s soft and gentle, but when a cat bites down hard, it’s not ok, and they are probably trying to communicate something very important.
 If your cat also begins hissing, growling and swishing its tail, step away as your cat is not happy, or sick or hurt.

 Keep in sync with your precious kitty, and you’ll know when they need a break from playing.